joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 Connect the map to how you actually budget and prioritise work.
 Anything labelled a liability or hazard goes into the run-cost or operational budget those are the items that could hit you with fines, customer churn, or outages if left unchecked.
 Drags, relics, and bets get slotted into your change-cost or innovation work streams.

-This translation is great when you're trying to get buy-in from finance or leadership, because it lines up technical pain with the language of business costs and value.
+This translation helps when you're trying to get buy-in from finance or leadership, because it connects technical pain to business costs and value.

 The map is a living document, not a one-time exercise.
 Your first attempt will be rough that's fine.
 Start somewhere.
 Over time, you'll get better at spotting liabilities early and pruning relics before they pile up.